kabawhat/GPA/README.md

 ![v0.1.0](https://cloud.githubusercontent.com/assets/1139621/5786812/2a2e5f0e-9db1-11e4-896b-8cdcf7fb3e9a.png)

 If you'd like to contribute, just submit a pull request!
+[Here's a to-do list of upcomming features that you can work on](https://github.com/qw3rtman/GPA/blob/master/TODO.md).
+Feel free to come up with your own ideas as well.

 # License
 *GPA* is licensed under The MIT License.
 That means you can do anything you want with it as long as you give me (Nimit Kalra, <nimit@nimitkalra.com>) attribution and don't hold me liable for any damages.